 Load a page in which your extension exercises.
 Now you can access any of the JavaScript in your extension.

-To inspect the popup’s HTML and CSS, use Inspector.
-First, click the page select icon () to open the HTML document you want to inspect.
-You can review and modify the document’s HTML and CSS in Inspector, as you would with any webpage.
+To inspect the popup's HTML and CSS, use Inspector.
+First, click the page select icon (Device debugging) to open the HTML document you want to inspect.
+You can review and modify the document's HTML and CSS in Inspector, as you would with any webpage.

 Viewing manifest validation messages using the console

-In addition to the console messages output through WebIDE, there may also be messages relating to the validation of the extension’s manifest.json files.
+In addition to the messages from your code, the console may also include messages about the validation of the extension's manifest.json files.
 These messages can be viewed using the adb logcat command.
-To avoid receiving other, unrelated messages, you can pipe the output through grep, filtering by the extension’s ID, for example:
+To avoid receiving other unrelated messages, you can pipe the output through grep, filtering by the extension's ID.
+For example: